seldonian-framework/Tutorials/faq.md

 <hr class="my-4">
 <h5 class="mb-3"><b>How can I contribute?</b></h5>
 Yes!
-This project is open source and hosted as three repositories on GitHub <a href="https://github.com/seldonian-toolkit">here</a>.
+This project is open source and hosted as several repositories on GitHub <a href="https://github.com/seldonian-toolkit">here</a>.
 You are welcome to fork the project repositories and submit pull requests.
 We welcome both minor fixes and new functionality.
 If you have questions about the library, please see the <a href="support.html">support</a> page.

 <hr class="my-4">
 <h5 class="mb-3"><b>Who funded this library?</b></h5>